chrisjsewell/markdown-it-pyrs/README.md

   - lang_prefix: Prefix for language classes on fenced code blocks
   - quotes: Quote characters, for smart quotes

-- Add plugins:
+- Add plugins: ...
-  - heading anchors (with option for slug format)

 - Allow options for plugins:
+  - heading anchors
   - tasklist checkboxes to be disabled
   - footnotes with options to turn on/off inline/collect/backrefs